etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_create_a_Dataset.md

 ###  Introduction to Dataset Concept

-For detailed theoretical concepts on datasets please have a look at:

-  1. Modularity Project
-  2. Developer's guide

 First of all we need to understand the dataset concept, which allows to export the sets of data from different tables in one step.
 This is especially useful